barry-ha/Griduino/docs/ASSEMBLY.md

 Before you connect power, make a detailed visual inspection under a magnifier and good light.
 Look for *un*soldered pads and fix them.
 Look for possible solder bridges that may have formed between adjacent pads.
 Remove any surplus solder or solder bridges with desoldering braid.

 A visual check is **very important** because short circuits or solder bridges can damage the power supply, the battery, the TFT display or the Feather M4. **If that happens, it is your responsibility as the builder of the board.** It is better to have to rework or desolder something than to damage it.

 Visually check that the display is correctly plugged in to its two sockets.
 Look for isolated pins at each end that are not engaged in the socket.
 If it is accidentally mis-aligned onto the wrong pins, the power supply circuit is likely to be damaged.
 (Don't ask us how we know.)

-<h2>6.
-First Power Up</h2>
+## 6. First Power Up

 Connect a micro-USB cable to the Feather M4 Express connector.
 If this is a factory-fresh Feather, you should see: